 You should also consider monetizing your intellectual property in another way, like starting to brand your production company by creating T-Shirts for your crews, and other perch for your friends.

-RELATED: 4 Reasons Niche Marketing is VITAL to your Indiefilm Success16.
-HELP OTHERS MAKE THEIR FIRST FEATURE
+RELATED: 4 Reasons Niche Marketing is VITAL to your Indiefilm Success

-If you want to be successful you’ll need to have a strong network, and weird considerable influence.
+If you want to be successful you’ll need to have a strong network and weird considerable influence.
 No one can survive as an island in this industry, and helping others build their resumes and work can pay huge dividends.

-17. GET AN AGENT, OR REPEAT STEPS 9-13 AGAIN
+17. GET AN AGENT, OR REPEAT STEPS 9-13

 If you want to scale up, you’ll need help.
 An agent can help you immensely.
 You’ll need to live in a hub to get one, or at least have a MAJOR win at some film festivals.